Outline of the EVER-EST website that provides a major source of information for those seeking further information about the project.

 Dissemination strategy and plan

-Description of the strategy, mechanisms and techniques that will be used throughout the project to communicate and promote the EVER-EST project aims objectives and outcomes to a range of stakeholders.
+The strategy, mechanisms and techniques to be used throughout the project to communicate and promote the EVER-EST project aims, objectives and outcomes to a range of stakeholders.

 Maximising awareness of the EVER-EST project aims, objectives, activities and outcomes requires a robust and comprehensive dissemination strategy.
 This strategy includes promotion of EVER-EST to the wider user community and planned coordination/alignment with other related initiatives.
 It also outlines the planned activities for engagement with user communities, stakeholder interactions, and liaison with other European and international initiatives.

 - EVER-EST project identity